 The Savoy

 The Savoy’s afternoon tea has been a bucket list endeavor for centuries: served within the iconic hotel since 1889.
 Today, guests sip and savour in the Thames Foyer, a chandelier-strewn atrium basking in natural light.
 Start with the classic British sandwiches with a twist, served alongside savoury bites like the parsnip and parmesan cake, then sweeten up with a freshly baked plain or raisin scone and cake selection including blueberry tartlet and a creamy gianduja.
-There are 28 types of tea leaves to choose from, as well as Nyetimber English sparkling.
+There are over 30 JING teas to choose from, including Darjeeling varieties and a sparkling tea as a non-alcoholic alternative to champagne.

 Read our full review of a stay at The Savoy.